SkyBlueRW/OptPort/README.md

 OptPort is a package for portfolio optimization.
 It can be used for portfolio / signal optimization as well as related analytical component like constraint attribution, etc...

-The package uses conic optimization from mosek solver to deliever commonly used portfolio optimizations like:
+The package uses conic/quadratic optimization from mosek/cvxpy to deliever commonly used portfolio optimizations like:

     - Mean Variance
     - Max Sharpe